 Hester Street Playground

 Located in Riverside Park, this playground is a fun one.
 The name of this playground comes from the many hippo statues (designed by Bob Cassily) found in the park.
 This place offers swings, a jungle gym, slides, and a soft surface to play on.
 Some of the hippos even spray water.
 According to the park website, the large hill on the east side of the playground is a very popular sledding area for children during the winter seasons.
-In the summer, the park is surrounded by trees to give the children and guardians some shade.
+In the summer, the park is surrounded by trees to give the children and parents some shade.

 Tom Otterness Playground

 This 1.8-acre park located in lower Manhattan has made sustainability its goal when in development.
 Materials as well as contractor practices were all considered in the process.
 According to Michael Van Valkenburgh Associates, the landscape architectural company in charge of the park’s development said, “Based on decades-long research into urban soils and non-toxic plant maintenance, environmental aspects of the park’s design include fully organic soils and maintenance regimes that don’t rely on pesticides, herbicides, or fungicides.
 Treated and recycled graywater from the adjacent LEED Gold-rated Solaire Building and stormwater runoff from the site are captured in an underground storage pipe, supplying all of the park’s irrigation needs.”
-They created this park targeting children as its most important users.
+They created this park to cater to children as its most important users.
 The park is designed to look at the lack of natural experience within a child living in an urban area.
 This park features natural stone, water features, and plants to stimulate nature within the child’s mind.

 Madison Square Park Playground